 - Good letters of recommendation

-- Good scores on clinical rotations especially those involving surgical stuff (surgery, OB, medicine)
+- Good scores on clinical rotations, especially those involving surgical stuff (surgery, OB, medicine)

-Bias in the orthopedic field towards DO applicants:
+Bias in orthopedic surgery against DO applicants?

 Residency as an orthopedic surgeon: